shazz0512/CDAC_PROJECT/README.md

 ## Conclusion

-Our DevSecOps approach empowers us to identify and address vulnerabilities at every turn, ensuring that our software remains secure, and our users' data is safeguarded.
+Our DevSecOps approach empowers us to identify and address vulnerabilities at every turn, ensuring that our software deployed on Kubernetes remains secure, and our users' data is safeguarded.
 By embracing security as a continuous process, we fortify our commitment to delivering high-quality, secure software that our users can trust.